laravel/docs/views.md

 <a name="blade-templating"></a>
 ## Blade Templating

 Blade is the simple, yet powerful templating engine provided with Laravel.
-The core benefits of Blade are _template inheritance_ and _sections_.
 All Blade template files should use the `.blade.php` extension, and are typically stored in `resources/views`.

-#### Defining A Blade Layout
+#### Defining A Layout

-Let's take a look at a simple Blade templating example.
+The core benefits of Blade are _template inheritance_ and _sections_.
+To get started, let's take a look at a simple Blade templating example.
 First, we will examine a "master" template.
-Since most web applications maintain the same general layout across various pages, it's convenient to define this layout as a single Blade view.
+Since most web applications maintain the same general layout across various pages, it's convenient to define this layout as a single Blade view:

 	<!-- Stored in resources/views/layouts/master.blade.php -->